TriangleDataCenter/Taiji-Data-Challenge-II-Docs-Links/README.md

 Each dataset is stored in a separate HDF5 (.h5) file, which can be downloaded at [The Zenodo Page of TDC II](https://zenodo.org/records/15469565) (please make sure to download the latest version).
 For **Challenge 0 – 2**, a TDI-combined and downsampled version can be downloaded at [The Zenodo Page of TDC II-XYZ](https://zenodo.org/records/15469724).

 Detailed descriptions on the challenge topics and datasets, as well as how the datasets are created are described in the TDC II paper and TDC II manual in this repository.
+Also provided here is a presentation introducing the aims and design of TDC II.
 Instructions and examples on how to use these data are provided in the Tutorials of Triangle (the recommended order is Triangle-Simulator -> Triangle-GB / BBH).
 Please make sure to read the README files before use.

+## Timelines
+Prior to the official release, TDC II will initially deploy a beta test release.
+During this period, users are encouraged to propose any suggestions regarding the optimization of datasets.
+Please submit your results by Oct, 9, 2025 at the Results page (register required).
+All the source parameters will be made public after this date.

+- **Beta Test Release:** May, 23, 2025
+- **Official Release:** May, 28, 2025
+- **Result Submission Due:** Oct, 9, 2025